fachat/csa_ultracpu/CPLD/VIDEO.md

 2. attribute colour text mode (VDC)

+This is the VDC's attribute colour mode.
+To achieve this, extended mode bit r33.2 must be 0, and attribute enable bit r25.6 must be 1.

-Together with the character value and attribute value is being read from video memory.
+Together with the character value an attribute value is being read from video memory.
 This attribute byte contains the following bits:

 - bit 7: alternate character set